MicrosoftDocs/altspace-vr/altspace-vr/tutorials/main-events.md

 | Invalid Artifacts |  |  | Any |

 > [!IMPORTANT]
 > Hosts are limited to listing a maximum of 3 Main Events per day, per person.
+> If you'd like to have more than 3 Main Events, per day, per person, please contact our Support Team: [altvr.com/support](https://altvr.com/support)

 ## Will I still have access to the World Editor if my event is listed as a Main Event?